franzejr/best-ruby/README.md

 ## [Best Practices](best_practices.md)

 If you keep your house cleaned constantly you'll never need to waste a weekend cleaning it.
-The same applys to your code, be disciplined and keep your code looking good with those tips.
+The same applies to your code.
+Be disciplined and keep your code looking good with those tips.

 ## Contributors